sueszli/nogil/docs/report.md

 We beat the `hashlib` standard library by 13.525 ns or 101703681.5 instructions.
 This was achieved using the `ctypes` library and the CPython-C-API.

+Disabling the GIL while manually managing threads with the `multithreading` API showed a massive speedup, achieved by reducing the median time spent in system mode by 42x.
+However, the single threaded version was still faster.

 ![Median instructions per command](docs/assets/instructions_median.png){ width=100% }

 ![Median task clock per command](docs/assets/task_clock_median.png){ width=100% }